-- Use the Why Salary isn't Everything films on slide 15 to explore employee benefits beyond salary - Watch the first three films featuring Aida, Darshan and Chris talking about the employee benefits they receive.
-Ask students to discuss their opinions of benefits packages, and other ways in which a job or an employer may offer benefits beyond salary - for example training, experience, cycle to work schemes, discounts.
-Make sure they understand that some may relate to lifestyle and others may be financial - which of the benefits are most appealing to them?
+- Use the Why Salary isn't Everything audio clips on slide 15 to explore employee benefits beyond salary. - Listen to the three case studies featuring Aida, Darshan and Chris talking about the employee benefits they receive.
+Ask students to discuss their opinions of benefits packages, and other ways in which a job or an employer may offer benefits beyond salary for example training, experience, cycle to work schemes, discounts.
+Make sure they understand that some may relate to lifestyle and others may be financial which of the benefits are most appealing to them?